 Guarana can be found in powder or pill form.
-It is an ingredient in energy drinks, sodas, and other beverages.
+It is an ingredient in energy drinks, sodas such as the popular Guarana Antarctica, and other beverages.

 Guarana has been found to decrease platelet aggregation and thromboxane synthesis, so it may increase the risk of bleeding when taken with aspirin, anticoagulants such as Warfarin (Coumadin®), and platelet inhibitors such as Ticlopidine (Ticlid®), Clopidogrel (Plavix®).

 Guarana should not be combined with MAO-inhibitors, and may cause headaches.

 Baghkhani L and Jafari M. "Cardiovascular adverse reactions associated with Guarana: is there a causal effect?"
 Journal of Herbal Pharmacotherapy.
 2.1 (2002):57-61.